Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: Introduction

 A standard question in statistical physics is to describe a complete {\it phase diagram} (the structure of {\it pure phases}) for all $u$ and $D$, which seems to be a problem beyond the reach for the existing methods.
 In this paper we study {\it periodic} pure phases and focus on the case $u\gg 1$ when the system shows a tendency to have high particle density.
 This question is intrinsically related to the dense-packing problem of spheres of diameter $D$ on lattice $\bbZ^3$.
 Note that in the literature exist several terms: dense-packing, optimal dense-packing, close-packing, densest packing.
 In Section \ref{Sec2} we provide a formal definition of an equivalent notion of a {\it perfect configuration}; this term stresses the fact that such an AC has no local defects.
 For $u>1$, a periodic dense-packing gives a {\it periodic ground state} (PGS) of the model \eqref{eq:ener}.

 The concept of a PGS carries a particular importance from the statistical physics point of view, as it is used in the Pirogov--Sinai theory \cite{PiS, Si, Za} for generating periodic pure phases (i.e., {\it extreme periodic Gibbs measures}, EPGMs for short) by means of {\it polymer expansions}.
+The identification of EPGMs is one of the principal goals of this paper.
+This identification describes the high-density periodic phase diagram of the model.
+The phenomenon of non-uniqueness of EPGMs corresponds to a phase transition \cite{Ge} which is a central question in the equilibrium statistical mechanics.

 Compared to the continuous cases of $\bbR^2$ and $\bbR^3$, the respective dense-packing problems on lattices $\bbZ^2$ and $\bbZ^3$ are more complex, as the structure of dense-packings on $\bbZ^2$ and $\bbZ^3$ depends on arithmetic properties of $D$, whereas on $\bbR^2$ and $\bbR^3$ one can simply let $D=1$.
 The disk-packing problem on $\bbZ^2$ and other 2D lattices has been recently solved in \cite{MSS1, MSS2, MSS3}.
 The problem in $\bbZ^3$ appears to be harder than in $\bbZ^2$; it is related to famous Kepler's conjecture in $\bbR^3$ solved in \cite{Ha1, Ha2, LHF}.
 At present, there is no analog of Kepler's conjecture for $\bbZ^3$, and, as the current paper shows, it is a non-trivial task to suggest the structure of dense-packings for an arbitrary value of $D$.
 Our work could be considered as an initial step in studying the problem of sphere-packings in $\bbZ^3$ and their random perturbations.